-The once famous sheep and wheat station was bought by the Freeman family 30 years ago and the 100 year old woolshed now exists as a brewery.
-Woolshed provides a unique, relaxing outdoor experience, with a view of the Murray River, proving to be a great lunch day with family and friends.
+The once famous sheep and wheat station was bought by the Freeman family more than 30 years ago and now the 100-year-old wool shed exists as one of the best regional South Australian breweries.
+Woolshed provides a unique, relaxing, outdoor experience with mesmerising views of the Murray River, proving to be a great lunch day with family and friends.
 Guests can enjoy a range of beers and wines that are available for tasting, as well as local food platters, bar snacks or freshly brewed Arrosto coffee.
-Free BBQ facilities are also provided and each weekend, there are local food trucks.
+If you’re looking for a unique brewery experience in South Australia, this is it.

-Cooper’s family brewery has been in the business for quite some time now, since 1862.
+Coopers family-operated brewery has been in the business since 1862.
 Their “naturally conditioned” ale, which Thomas Cooper intended to be a tonic for his sick wife, yet grew to be popular amongst his friends and neighbours, is what distinguishes Coopers beers from others.
-The natural conditioning helps to retain their ales distinctive flavours as it eliminates the need for pasteurisation and extends its shelf life, hence there’s no need for additives or preservatives.
+The natural conditioning helps to retain their ale’s distinctive flavours as it eliminates the need for pasteurisation and extends its shelf life, hence there’s no need for additives or preservatives.
 You can learn all about Coopers’ unique techniques in their brewery tour, as well as enjoy their delicious beers.

 Lady Burra Brewhouse

 Lady Burra Brewhouse is the only microbrewery, bar and kitchen located in Adelaide’s CBD.
 All beers are unfiltered, with no additives or preservatives, and there is also a range of local South Australian wines and spirits.
-The food menu is portuguese inspired and the wood fired pizza is popular.
-The place can get really busy, so if you’re organising a group dinner, be sure to book.
+The food menu is Portuguese inspired mixed with traditional brewhouse fare.
+Think Chilli Con Carne ($20), Grilled Chorizo ($15), Stuffed Mushrooms ($15) and Pork Sanga Sliders ($15).
+A go-to spot for locals and visitors, so be sure to book before you visit.

-A couple operates this artsy beer-cafe, offering four rotating taps and bottled beers and ciders.
+A couple operates this artsy brewery, offering rotating taps, bottled beers, ciders and, of course, their delicious bites.
 On the food front, wood-fired pizza and charcuterie platters are served, with appearances by local food trucks that add variety to the menu.
-There are also fire pit and marshmallow events in winter, brew days by local brewers and every month the owners showcase works by local artists.
-You can expect a sophisticated yet homely aesthetic interior, which then carries through to the beer garden outside, where you can find picnic tables.
+There are also fire pit and marshmallow events in winter, brew days by local brewers, and every month the owners showcase works by local artists.
+You can expect a sophisticated yet homely aesthetic interior, which then carries through to the beer garden outside, for visitors to then find picnic tables.